 It’s a given that the basis of almost all writing projects begin with a Great Idea.
-Whether your Idea is a screenplay, book/novel, music, or another tangible medium, creation of your project relies on your inherent and developed skills.
+Whether your Idea is a screenplay for film or television, book/novel manuscript, music lyrics, or another tangible medium, creation of your project relies on your inherent and developed skills.
 An important factor will be your intent to continually improve and enhance the skills of your craft.
 There are so many available resources that relate to Entertainment and Publishing that we want to outline a few for your consideration.

 If Formal Education is a means to consider, many Universities and Colleges offer Creative Writing programs.
 However, being a Better Writer goes far beyond the nuances of punctuation, grammar, and composition.
 We suggest considering Full Sail University online writing and communications degrees.

-You are encouraged to participate in as many Writers Contests as feasible to keep improving your creative skills, and to enhance exposure of your projects to the Entertainment Industry.
-More = Better
+You are encouraged to participate in as many Screenwriting Competitions as possible to keep improving your creative skills and to enhance exposure of your projects to the Entertainment Industry.
+In this case, More = Better !

 There is a great article at http://www.scriptreaderpro.com/pitching-a-screenplay/ by Scott Manville on “pitching a screenplay the smart way.”
 This keys on the importance of a tightly written synopsis.

 For the Publishing Industry, there are many sources as well.
-A good suggestion to consider is a blog by Joe Bunting at thewritepractice.com/become-a-better-writer/ Reading More = Better Writing
+A good suggestion to consider is a blog by Joe Bunting at thewritepractice.com/become-a-better-writer/ In this regard, Reading More = Better Writing !

-Before exposing your creative works to others, always protect your projects by IP Registration Copyright.
-You can accomplish this easily online at CreatorsVault.com.
-This IP Registration can be used as evidence in a legal dispute for infringement.
+Important: Before exposing your creative works in the marketplace, always protect your projects by IP Registration for Copyright.
+You can accomplish this easily online at this link https://www.creatorsvault.com/registration/ for about 1 Penny per day.
+This IP Registration for Copyright can be used as evidence in a legal dispute for infringement.
 Be Pro-Active…